Offshore AIM Solution Reduces FPSO Maintenance Backlog by 40%

 Due to the demanding offshore environment and the complexity and volume of equipment onboard its FPSO fleet, an operating company frequently battled overloaded maintenance backlogs.
 The client needed to confirm that the equipment onboard the FPSOs operated at the highest levels of efficiency while downtime was minimized and the operations were completed in a safe, compliant and responsible manner.

-To address these client needs, ABS Group's Asset Performance Optimization and Offshore teams developed and implemented a holistic solution for managing asset integrity and integrating the FPSO systems with processes and best practices to provide maximum asset reliability at the most cost efficient and effective levels.
+To address these client needs, ABS Group's Asset Management and Offshore teams developed and implemented a holistic solution for managing asset integrity and integrating the FPSO systems with processes and best practices to provide maximum asset reliability at the most cost efficient and effective levels.

 - Avoid downtime and loss of operational efficiency while maintaining the asset